cortoproject/bake/README.md

 bake init
 ```

-This will have created an simple executable project with the following `project.json` configuation file:
+This will have created an simple executable project with the following `project.json` configuration file:

 ```json
 {